Russian Deputy Foreign Minister Sergei Ryabkov (Photo: TASS).

 Russia denies plans to attack NATO

-Russian Foreign Minister Sergey Lavrov said speculation in the West about a scenario in which Russia could attack the Baltic and Northern European countries once the conflict in Ukraine ends is just fiction.
+Russian Foreign Minister Sergey Lavrov said speculation in the West about a scenario where Russia could attack the Baltic and Northern European countries once the Ukraine conflict ends is just fiction.

-Speaking to Russian foreign ministry chiefs on January 30, Lavrov said the US had assembled a group of 54 countries to provide military, technical and intelligence aid to Ukraine to help it resist Russia.
-“All this is done to prevent Russia from winning,” he added.
+Speaking to heads of Russian foreign affairs on January 30, Lavrov said the United States had assembled a group of 54 countries to provide military, technical and intelligence aid to Ukraine to help it resist Russia.
+"All this is done to prevent Russia from winning," he added.

 The Russian foreign minister said such statements were absurd for anyone who understood the history and goals of Russia's special military operation in Ukraine "which we have announced openly and without concealment."